The Tradition Of Tsiknopempti

 Typical Tsiknopempti Menu

-Meat is king, with the emphasis on grilled meats, though the occasional stew pot will be visible.
-Some restaurants and virtually every traditional tavern will put on special menus for Tsiknopempti.
-By far, the most common item will be some variation of souvlaki - meat on a stick.
+Meat is king, with the emphasis on grilled meats!
+Some restaurants and virtually every traditional taverna will put on special menus for Tsiknopempti.
+By far, the most common item will be some variation of souvlaki - the Greek version of meat on a stick.
 These are available almost everywhere - walk carefully to avoid banging into an unexpected grill mostly obscured by smoke, sharing the already narrow streets and walkways!

 An equivalent of Tsiknopempti is also celebrated in Germany and Poland, but there they are adhering to the Western calendar for Easter, so the date differs.
 Most Eastern Orthodox and Greek Orthodox church calendars will be in alignment for Tsiknopempti and the rest of the Carnival, Lent, and Easter seasons, but there are some exceptions for faith groups adhering to a different variant of the old calendar.